 - Extensive filtering to quickly zoom in on the required information.
 Available filters include job role, crew name, project name, competency filters, worker filters and more.

-- Access to worker records is secured to ensure only primary, secondary and associated workers that an Employer Admin user can see also through the RIW UI are displayed in the report.
+- Access to worker records is secured to ensure only primary, secondary, associated and swiped workers that an Employer Admin user can see also through the RIW UI are displayed in the report.